cncf/memorials/carolyn-van-slyck.md

 She was a true leader of Women Who Go where she was there to support everybody in every way.
 From proposing an awesome emoji set to getting financial support for setting up a chapter she did it all.
 A driving force that will be greatly missed…

 We will all miss you very much Carolyn 🌈🦄✨.

+## Carmen Andoh

+Carolyn so deeply cared about every single community she was in.
+She brought empathy, inclusivity, and access to an open source ecosystem that needed it.
+A true heart of gold.

+A little known fact about Carolyn: she would spend her own money helping many people to travel to and attend Go conferences who would otherwise not be able to afford it.
+Many of the individuals she silently sponsored were able to get access to opportunities as a result.
+She also didn't want to be publicly commended for this, at it was just her way.
+I commend her now, and will endeavor to honor her memory by embodying that same spirit of generosity and selflessness.

+Thank you Carolyn.
+You will be missed. 💛💛💛